JamesBrownR/MeetingSurge/_posts/2026-01-25-why-auto-shop-not-growing.md

     <h2>What to Do Next</h2>
     <p>You just spent 5 minutes diagnosing the problem.
 Now you have two choices:</p>
     <p><strong>Option 1: Fix it yourself.</strong> Read the blog posts linked above.
 Follow the steps.
 Put in the work.
 It'll take time and trial and error, but it's doable.</p>
-    <p><strong>Option 2: Get professional help.</strong> We specialize in exactly these problems for auto shops.
+    <p><strong>Option 2: Get professional help.</strong> We specialize in exactly these problems for auto shops and detailers.
 Custom websites, GBP optimization, review management, local SEO.
 We can fix everything you failed in this audit. <a href="/contact">Get a free quote</a> and see what it would take to actually dominate your local market.</p>

     <h2>The Simple Truth</h2>
     <p>Your competitors aren't better mechanics than you.
 They're not more honest.
 They don't do better work.
-They just show up on Google and you don't.</p>
+They just show up on Google when you don't.</p>
     <p>This audit showed you exactly where the gaps are.
 You can't pretend you don't know anymore.</p>
     <p>The only question is: what are you going to do about it?</p>